-If according to the percentage formula the student has earned financial aid that has not been disbursed, the student may be eligible for those funds even after withdrawal.
+If according to the percentage formula the student has earned financial aid that has not been disbursed, the student may be eligible for those funds even after withdrawal all of their classes prior to completion of 60% of the semester may owe a return of Title IV funds.
+A calculation will be performed at the time of withdrawal.
+A copy of the "Return of Title IV Funds" calculation worksheet is available in the Financial Aid Office.